treeshake/silkhour/README.md

 - [Typescript](https://www.typescriptlang.org/)
 - [Webpack](https://webpack.js.org/)

-Collectively, these tools allow us to develop and maintain the store with an improved developer experience, add new frameworks, libraries and utilities as needed while still ensuring that we can upgrade the underlying Spotlight theme in the future.
+Collectively, these additional tools allow us to develop and maintain the store with an improved Developer experience, add new frameworks, libraries and utilities as needed and ensure that we can upgrade the underlying official theme in the future.

 ## Shopify Store